 Feeding a dog shrimp might sound alright at first, after all it’s meat and dogs are meat eaters.
-But after further research and consideration it’s clear that shrimp is not something that belongs on your dogs menu.
+But after further research and consideration it’s clear that shrimp is not something that belongs on your dog’s menu.
+This is our view despite a majority that says it’s generally OK in small amounts.

-Some have made the case that shrimp contains protein which falls in line with a meat eating animal, but others also point out that they’re high in cholesterol.
+Some say that shrimp contains protein which falls in line with a meat eating animal, but others also point out that they’re high in cholesterol.
 If you normally give your dog its daily dog food, anything out of the ordinary stands to disrupt their digestion.
 You also have to consider long-term effects on your dog if you plan on giving them shrimp on a regular basis.

 Can I Give My Dog Shrimp?
 Answer: Not Recommended